Machine assisted translation

 As at the faculty, at the Euler International Institute the administration objected to an anti-war statement on behalf of the organization, arguing that it would mean the immediate dissolution of the staff.
 Preserving the international center in the form in which it was designed was unlikely to be achieved through silence.
 Under conditions of isolation from European, American, and Canadian universities, it is impossible to realize the idea of an international mathematical hub, where advanced knowledge is accumulated.
 But the money for its realization remains.

 «First of all, I’m too old to change my whole life.
-I am very attached to St. Petersburg.
+I have a very strong attachment to St. Petersburg.
 We have wonderful students, so who am I going to leave them for?
 I am convinced that the war will pass, but mathematics in Russia must survive.
-And someone has to stay in the shop,» — so said Ludwig Faddeev in the 1990s, when mathematics Petersburg was half-empty.»
+And someone has to stay in the shop,» — as Ludwig Faddeev said in the 1990s, when ‘maths Petersburg’ was half-empty.»

-«We now, unlike in the 90s, have a lot of money and many brilliant students, — the scientist continues. — But they have closed the door to big international science to us.
+«We now, unlike in the 90s, have a lot of money and many brilliant students, — the scientist continues. — But they have closed the door to big international science for us.
 However, Russian scientists are used to this.
 In the gloomy 1920s and 30s, Russia had the highest mathematics.
 One of the greatest conferences on algebraic topology was held in Moscow in the terrible year of 1935.
 Kolmogorov and Alexandrov made two powerful talk there.
 During the same years in Leningrad, Yakov Perelman wrote his popular books on mathematics.
-Mathematics in Russia has seen a lot and will survive this.
+Mathematics in Russia has seen a lot and will survive this as well.
 But we actively write recommendations to anyone who wants to leave.
 We find both students and associate professors.
-China is a particularly active destination.»
+China is a particularly popular destination.»

 In the very first months of the full-scale war, at the initiative of one of the most influential Chinese-American mathematicians, Yau, invitations were sent to dozens of young and mature Russian scientists from Chinese universities with lucrative long-term contracts.
 The Chinese paid for good housing and offered money that exceeded the average American university salary.
 Many took advantage of this offer.